 A donation to the SONS OF NORWAY FOUNDATION IN CANADA is a meaningful way to make a difference.
 Your donation will help ensure:

-- the continuance of scholarships for post secondary students of the future
+- the continuance of bursaries for post-secondary students and apprenticeship of the future

 - that members of the Norwegian community and others have access to support for the preservation of our culture and heritage